 Jennifer: I would say, I think you got it.
 Watch for the rabbit holes, stay on point, agree on the direction and the timeline of the direction.
 If you get that, at least people will be aligned.

 Jeff: I was speaking to somebody yesterday, this Chief Product Officer.
 He was leading this strategic planning process.
 He was really working hard at trying to bring everyone along, but they're about to miss a deadline.
 We also talked about, is this a time where we can be co-creating together?
 When do you have to start to make a decision and make sure that we get to our strategic plan?
 I do think that that's important too.

 What's the confidence of people in the room about having this strategic planning conversation?
 When do we have to stop talking and make some decisions?
 What I see occasionally happen is, we don't have clear boundaries about who's the decision maker.
 Does every person's vote count equally?

 You need to have clear decision making.
-When we are going to make the call?
+When are we going to make the call?
 Is it done today?
 Is this something that we’ve got a month to come back prepared?
 Make sure that you know all those different things.

 What I'm seeing for now is, good start.
 We've covered some good topics.
 What we're going to move to next is defining some of these keywords, like winning moves and SWOT, and start to give you some of our best practices.